Floffah/seanchas/documents/dissertation/sections/declaration.typ

 This is a draft that was exported on #datetime.today().display("[day] [month repr:long] [year]")

 Document begins on the next page with the title page.
-More work is needed to improve the flow of prose, which is currently loose topics in the correct heading.
+More work is needed to improve the flow of prose.

 #heading(outlined: false, numbering: none)[Declaration]